-Each spring, a national high school arts competition is sponsored by the Members of the U.S. House of Representatives.
-The Congressional Art Competition is an opportunity to recognize and encourage the artistic talent in the nation, as well as in our Congressional District.
+Every spring, a national high school student arts competition is sponsored by the Members of the U.S. House of Representatives.
+The Congressional Art Competition is an opportunity to recognize and encourage the awesome artistic talent of our nation’s young artists.

-The 2017 Rules and Regulations are available here.
+The Congressional Art Institute’s Rules and Regulations for the 2021 competition are available here.

 Accepted mediums for the two-dimensional artwork are as follows: